 The flag of the Prince of Wales bears a blue roundel within a wreath of golden maple leaves for Canada.
 The centre features the badge commonly known as the Prince of Wales’ feathers used by the heir apparent to the reigning monarch.
 Near the top of the flag is the traditional heraldic mark of an eldest male child, the three-point white label.

-Note that where the Governor General is in attendance, his personal flag will fly as he is the representative of The Queen in Canada and has precedence over The Prince of Wales and The Duke of Cambridge.
+Note that where the Governor General is in attendance, as the representative of the Queen of Canada, the Vice Regal Standard has precedence over the standard of The Prince of Wales and The Duke of Cambridge.